binti59/xandeum-pnode-analytics/SUBMISSION.md

 **Geographic Diversity (bonus)** - Nodes that are the only representative in their country receive a "Geographic Pioneer" badge, encouraging network decentralization.

 This scoring system provides a holistic view of node quality beyond simple metrics, helping operators understand what makes a "good" pNode.
+The platform is the only pNode analytics tool that factors storage capacity into rankings.

 **Innovation #2: Automated Performance Collection**